NEVADA CONDEMNATION / EMINENT DOMAIN APPRAISAL RESOURCES

 Appraiser / Expert Witness

 Just when you think that you have settled in to you life routine, some strange things can happen.
-One of those things can be the government's knock on your door, telling you that they have plans for your property.
+One of those things can be the government knocking on your door, telling you that they have plans for your property.

 Usually its not the best news, but many individuals get through it without significant pain.

 The government generally acquires only that property necessary for a legitamite public service use.
-There are times, however, when the governments intentions are questionable.
+There are times, however, when the governments intentions are questionable, but most of the time the need is clear, and the taking requested is for a roadway widening or for utility services.

-More often, property owners are not satisfied with the offer made to them by the government for their property.
-Since the government's appraiser can't consider emotional attachment or other non-market improvements as valuable, disputes arise.
+When property owners are not satisfied with the offer made to them by the government or public utility for their property, a negotiation continues until it reaches an impasse.
+Since the government's appraiser can't consider emotional attachment, aesthetics or other non-market factors in their valuations, a dispute can become galvanized.

-Statistics indicate that only about 20% of government takings reach a negotiations "impasse," and far less than that go to trial to resolve disputes.
+Statistics indicate that only about 20% of government takings reach a negotiation "impasse," and far less than that go to trial to resolve disputes.

 Government appraisers are generally bound to follow the rules laid out in the Yellow Book also know as the